MeghaGajbhiye/PSFT-Workshop/Lab300/LabGuide300.md

-# Lab 400 : Configure Cloud Manager Settings
+# Lab 400 : Configuring Cloud Manager Settings

 ## Introduction
 This lab will guide you on how to configure the system and infrastructure settings on Cloud Manager